ingrammicro/concerto/README.md

    --help, -h   show help
 ```

-Concerto Wizard lets you select the application layer, the location, the cloud provider for that location, and finally the hostname.
+Concerto Wizard lets you select the application layer, the location, the cloud account for that location, and finally the hostname.
 Concerto Wizard takes care of the details.

-If you haven't configured you cloud provider account yet, you can do it from the Concerto Web UI, or using `concerto settings cloud_accounts` commands
+If you haven't configured your cloud provider (and cloud accounts), you should talk with your Concerto account provider.

 ### Wizard Use Case
 Let's type concerto wizard apps list to check what servers can I instantiate using Concerto wizard